 But, if you have heirs but no will, then the Florida law dictates how your assets are distributed.
 Part I, Chapter 732 of the Florida Statutes is specifically where you can find the rules regarding those who die without a will.
 Some of those Florida laws are summarized here as follows:

-- If you have a spouse, but no other children, grandchildren, parents, or other family, then the surviving spouse receives all of your assets.
+1. If you have a spouse, but no other children, grandchildren, parents, or another family, then the surviving spouse receives all of your assets.

 Of course, the distributions discussed above are subject to particular exceptions, like homestead property, exempt personal property, and a statutory allowance to a surviving spouse.
 Thus, there may be some changes or differences from the distributions above.
 But, the above list should give you a sense of how Florida law would handle your estate if you pass without a will.